 1. Requests for Confidentiality or No Investigation.
 The College will act with discretion with regard to the privacy of individuals and the sensitivity of the situation when it receives a report of conduct that could trigger the Sexual Misconduct Policy.
-Absent special circumstances, the Title IX Coordinator will share information with College personnel who assist in implementing and overseeing the College's policies and procedures.
+The College will not share the identity of a Party except as necessary to carry out the College's disciplinary policies and procedures or as permitted by federal or state law.
+In addition, this provision does not limit disclosure of findings of responsibility if permitted by applicable law.